Overlooked button on your car may help save on gas

 (KODE) — It’s a button most everyone has at least glanced at on their vehicle’s climate control dashboard, but are you aware of its purpose?

-The “air recirculation button” has a couple functions; mainly dealing with the vehicle’s air conditioning system.
+The “air recirculation button” has a couple of functions; mainly dealing with the vehicle’s air conditioning system.

 On most cars, trucks and SUVs the air recirculation button is easily identifiable, with its representing symbol a half-circle inside of the outline of a vehicle.